amarkmcconn/le-pig-dice/README.md

 Expected Output: (1,5) and roundscore (0)

 Test 4:
-If two 1s are rolled, the player’s entire score is lost, and the turn ends.
+If two 1s are rolled, the player’s totalScore is lost, the player’s roundScore is lost and the turn ends.
 Expected Output: (1,1) and roundScore (0) and totalScore (0)

 Test 5:
 If a double is rolled, the point total is added to the turn total as with any roll but the player is obligated to roll again (possible sub-variation of the two-dice game)
 Expected Ouput: (2,2) Hide player1 or player2 option to hold round score

+Description: holdScore()
+Test 1:
+holds totalScore
+Expected Output: true or show #

+Test 2:
+if player users hold
+Expected Output: roundScore is correct (#) and totalScore is updated with proper roundScore

+Test 3;
+if player users hold and switches player
+Expected Output: roundScore is correct (#) and totalScore is updated with proper roundScore, and then switches to other player

 ```